astronomer/building-dags-with-dag-factory/README.md

 ### Building a Basic DAG

 Authoring a DAG with DAG Factory requires two files; a `.yml` file, and `.py` file.
 The `.yml` file contains things like a DAG ID, start date, schedule interval, as well as Task definitions and their dependencies.
+This is the information that will be used to generate your DAG.
 The `.py` file reads this YAML file, and generates the resulting DAG.

 In the `dags/` directory, we've defined DAG using the `basic_dag.yml` and `basic_dag.py` files.
 This DAG is quite simple; it has three Tasks (`extract`, `transform`, and `load`) each implemented with the `EmptyOperator`.
 The syntax